 The examples throughout the library demonstrate the software usage and can serve as templates for developing custom applications.
-We suggest that new PETSc users examine programs in the directories \$PETSC_DIR/src/<library>/tutorials where library> denotes any of the PETSc libraries (listed in the following section), such as SNES or KSP or TS.
-The manual pages located at https://petsc.org/release/documentation/ provide links (organized by both routine names and concepts) to the tutorial examples.
+We suggest that new PETSc users examine programs in the directories \$PETSC_DIR/src/<library>/tutorials where library> denotes any of the PETSc libraries (listed in the following section), such as SNES or KSP, TS, or TAO.
+The manual pages at https://petsc.org/release/documentation/provide links (organized by routine names and concepts) to the tutorial examples.